 05 of 09

 Atlanta on Best Thing I Ever Ate

 The Food Network show “Best Thing I Ever Ate” frequently travels with Atlanta-based chef Alton Brown, who has hosted “Iron Chef” and his own cooking show, “Good Eats”, to get his trustworthy authority on all things delicious in Atlanta.
 On the episode entitled “Bang for the Buck” he gave local and cheap favorite Hankook Taqueria a shoutout—in fact, he proclaimed Hankook is serving up Atlanta’s best street food.
 His favorite dish?
-The bibimbap which rings up at only $6 and is loaded with rice, beef, veggies and a fried egg.
-You can find Hankook Taqueria on the burgeoning Westside of town, not far from Atlanta’s newest breweries and cidery.
+The bibimbap, which rings up at only $8 and is loaded with rice, beef, veggies and a fried egg.
+You can find Hankook Taqueria on the booming Westside of town, not far from Atlanta’s newest breweries and cidery.
 On the “Best Breakfast Ever” episode, Ted Allen (the host of “Chopped”) preached the virtue of the sweet and savory combo found in One Eared Stag’s chef’s breakfast—expect a platter with five different breakfast dishes, including sour cream doughnuts, pancakes with bacon, biscuit with griddled country pate, corned beef (tongue) hash and shrimps and grits.

 06 of 09